aryeh-evinced/WebSDKJS-Interview/README.md

    ```
    git checkout -b firstname-lastname
    ```
-3. Navigate to each exercise folder and complete the tasks as described in the individual README files.
+3. Navigate to each exercise folder and complete the tasks as described in the individual `README.md` files.

 ### Submission